(Updated 12/12/24)

 FSA ID/Studentaid.gov Account

-Even though the FAFSA is not yet available for the 2024-2025 academic year, you and your contributor (parent(s) or spouse) can create or check on the status of your FSA ID/studentaid.gov account.
+You and your contributor (parent(s) or spouse) can create or check on the status of your FSA ID/studentaid.gov account at .
 IDs are linked to your Social Security number and may take from one to three days to validate.
 It’s best to have your FSA ID/studentaid.gov account validated before filling out the FAFSA.
 Please note the following reasons why you need to check the status of your ID:

 • Your phone number has changed